projectglow/glow/docs/source/tertiary/pipe-transformer.rst

 To integrate with tools for genomic data, you can configure the Pipe Transformer to write each partition of the input DataFrame as VCF by choosing ``vcf`` as the input and output formatter.
+Here is an example using bedtools, note that the bioinformatics tool must be installed on each virtual machine of the Spark cluster.

 .. code-block:: python